 Making Money with Forex in Morocco

-There are more ways than one to make money using the forex market.
+There are more ways than one to make money using the foreign exchange market.
 Here are just a few that you should be familiar with.

 - Shorting the forex market: The market doesn’t have to go up for you to make money.
 If you short the market, you profit from downward moves.

-- CFDs: Using a CFD, or contract for difference, is the same as buying and selling currencies directly, but you never actually own the currencies involved.
+- CFD trading: Using a CFD, or contract for difference, is the same as buying and selling currencies directly, but you never actually own the currencies involved.